-- Communicating praise to parents

-- Praise in class and celebration assemblies

-- Public thanks

-- Team points

-- Stickers

-- HT hot chocolate

-- Positions of responsibility, e.g. being entrusted with a particular responsibility
+- Communicating praise to parents - Certificates, prize ceremonies and special assemblies - · Positions of responsibility, e.g. being entrusted with a particular project - Trips and activities for a whole-class or year group

-- End of year awards

-Behaviour outside of school premises
+9. Behaviour outside of school premises

-During breakfast club and after school clubs, children are expected to behave in the manner that they would behave during the school day.
-Pupils at the school must represent the school in a positive manner.
+Pupils at the school must agree to represent the school in a positive manner.
 Expectations for excellent behaviour apply both inside school and out in the wider community, particularly if the pupil is dressed in school uniform.

-Staff should discipline pupils for misbehaviour outside of the school premises, including the use of technology and conduct online, when the pupil is:
+Staff can discipline pupils for misbehaviour outside of the school premises, including conduct online, when the pupil is:

-- Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a pupil at the school.
+- · Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a pupil at the school.